 The surname Dodingsels was first found in Warwickshire at Maxtoke, a parish, in the union of Meriden, Atherstone division of the hundred of Hemlingford. "

 This place, written Machintone in Domesday Book, is therein certified as having woods one mile in length and half a mile in breadth.
 William de Odingsells, in the reign of Henry III., had a charter of free warren in all his demesne lands here; and his son and successor claimed by prescription, in the reign of Edward I., a court-leet, with gallows, tumbrell, and assize of bread and beer, which were allowed."

 Early History of the Dodingsels family

-Another 164 words (12 lines of text) covering the years 113 and 1130 are included under the topic Early Dodingsels History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dodingsels research.
+Another 48 words (3 lines of text) covering the years 113 and 1130 are included under the topic Early Dodingsels History in all our PDF Extended History products and printed products wherever possible.

 Dodingsels Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Odingsells, Odingsell, Odingells, Odingell, Odingsleigh, Odingsly, Odingslie, Odingsley and many more.